 run(duration[, report, report_period,]) Runs a simulation with all "visible" Brian objects for the given duration.

 run function

 '''

 (Shortest import: from brian2 import run)

-brian2.core.magic.run(duration, report=None, report_period=10second, namespace=None, level=0)

 '''

 Runs a simulation with all "visible" Brian objects for the given duration.
 Calls collect() to gather all the objects, the simulation can be stopped by calling the global stop() function.